 Defying Jihad – Esther Ahmad with Craig Borlase

 This is a story of a young girl growing up in Pakistan, in a Muslim household.
 When extremists start to influence her father, the affect is felt by the whole family.
 At the age of eighteen Esther volunteers for Jihad, to kill for radical Islam.
 In her view this will bless her family, and earn the love of her own father.

 “If you truly love Allah, you will die for him.

 Your death will mean much reward for you and your family in heaven.

 Only death will prove your love.”

-Two nights before she was due to leave to be trained as a Jihadi, she had a dream which changed her life for ever – and the outcome is that she converts to Christianity.
-Leaving Islam means the threat of a death sentence, and led by her father, she is challenged to a series of public debates against the Muslim clerics – if Esther loses the debate, she must renounce her faith.
+Two nights before she was due to leave to be trained as a Jihadi, she had a dream which changed her life for ever.
+The outcome is that she converts to Christianity but leaving Islam means the threat of a death sentence.
+Led by her father, she is challenged to a series of public debates against the town’s Muslim clerics.
+If Esther loses the debate, she must renounce her faith.

 This book is a powerful testimony of God’s grace and faithfulness in a time of great difficulty and trial.
-Eventually Esther was able to escape from Pakistan to a new life, first in Malaysia and then in the USA, free to worship God.
+Eventually Esther was able to escape from Pakistan to a new life, first in Malaysia and then in the USA.
+Finally free to worship God.